licton/licton_springs/content/two_neighborhoods_coming_closer_together.md

 * [Tues.
 3.20.18, 8-9:30 AM | Aljoya Thornton Place](https://www.facebook.com/events/205339450220405/)
 * Wed.
 3.21.18, 5-6:30 PM | Neighborcare Health at Meridian

-In related news, at the same time as the bridge will be under construction, it seems likely an improved Northgate will also be underway to welcome us upon completion:
+In related news, at the same time as the bridge will be under construction, it seems likely an improved Northgate Mall will also be underway to welcome us upon completion:

 [Northgate Mall plans huge overhaul with housing, offices as North Seattle transforms](https://www.seattletimes.com/business/real-estate/northgate-mall-readies-huge-overhaul-with-office-and-housing-elements-as-north-seattle-neighborhood-transforms/)